Many mothers find a real time saver in breastfeeding twins at the same

 mothers will find them extremely handy, especially during the early

-months of tandem nursing.
+months of simultaneous nursing.

 Because of the higher probability of a premature birth there may be some obstacles to overcome before you can start breastfeeding your twins.
 Some common problems with preemies is their inability to latch onto the breast and weak suckling.
 Not to mention, the possible requirement of special care immediately following delivery for preemies and or mom.
 Thus, the need for a breast pump!